antonioniro/fluid_trackerv2/README.md

 - Adding new analysis metrics

 ## 📝 License
-This project is for educational and research purposes.
+This project is for educational and research purposes of Antonio Niro (https://github.com/antonioniro) for Unina